-- Parents dropping off students at Lincolnway should follow the traffic arrows in the main parking lot and drop off the children at the end of the sidewalk leading from the parking lot to the main lobby doors. - 2.
-Car riders will be dismissed at 3:30 p.m. through the door in the east wing that exits to the parking lot.
-Once on site, parents/guardians should bear right and develop a line at the cones and remain in the car.
-Students will wait inside and be dismissed as the cars pull up. - 3.
+- 1. Parents dropping off/picking up students at Lincolnway should enter Clark Ave. from Fayette St. Then follow Clark Ave. and turn right onto John St. to pull up along the front of Lincolnway.
+Please follow directions from Lincolnway staff for when students should enter and exit the car. - 2.
+Car riders will be dismissed as their car arrives at Lincolnway and exit out the front doors. - 3.
 If your child will be a car rider on a certain day, please send a note so that your child's name can be placed on the list.
 A sign with the family name on it will be given to you to display in the car window.
 This will indicate to us which child you are picking up.